Diary of a Wimpy Kid Christmas: Cabin Fever: Release

 The film was released on Disney+ as an original film on December 8, 2023.

 Reception

 On the review aggregator site Rotten Tomatoes, the film holds a 75% approval rating based on reviews from 8 critics, with an average rating of 7.00/10.

 Roger Moore gave the film a 1.5 out of 4, calling the film's message "loud and clear", its comedy "paper thin", and the animation "adequate".

 Sequel

-In December 2022, Kinney confirmed an adaptation of The Last Straw is in the works for Disney+, set for release on December 5, 2025.
+In December 2022, Kinney confirmed an adaptation of The Last Straw was in the works for Disney+.
+Diary of a Wimpy Kid: The Last Straw was released on December 5, 2025.